mprat21/ssms-old/docs/ssmsinstallconfig/installerbased/configutilprogram.md

 ![configurationpoolparameters2](config_poolparameters2.png)

-:warning: **NOTE**: After a migration / update please check the connection settings of the Database Connection Pool.
+:warning: **After a migration / update please check the connection settings of the Database Connection Pool.
 The existing configuration is migrated during the start of the CU into the new form.
 Not configured values receive default values.
-Therefore a verification of the Database Connection Pool necessary!
+Therefore a verification of the Database Connection Pool necessary!**

 ## Certificates